-Remember: The Probe sleeve and End Cap form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement for correct operation.
-If you try to calibrate the Probe without the sleeve fitted, you may get an error message.
+Remember: The Probe sleeve, end cap and wiper form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement of these functions for correct operation.
+If you try to calibrate any of the optical electrodes or the EC without the sleeve, end cap and wiper fitted, you may get an error message.